Hope and Empathy in Uncertain Times (28-29 October 2021)

 A limited number of support bursaries of up to $300 are available for postgraduate students, casual, and/or unwaged researchers who are members of TASA to support accommodation, travel, carer’s costs, or related expenses.
 To apply for a support bursary, please include with your abstract a brief statement outlining the support costs you are seeking (up to $300), and how the support bursary would assist in your participation (max 100 words).

-Participants will be notified of the outcome of their submissions by August 2 and the program and further details will be circulated ahead of the event.
+Participants will be notified of the outcome of their submissions by early August and the program and further details will be circulated ahead of the event.

 • Non-TASA members – $80**

 Note: registrations will open soon

 ** Details of TASA membership costs and options are available here.